Dalero/YouTube-MP3-API-iFrame/README.md

 # YouTube-MP3-API
 The Free YouTube MP3 API iframe creates mp3 Download Buttons in your Website in the following kb-rates: 320 kbps, 256 kbps, 192 kbps, 128 kbps and 64 kbps.

-Just copy and paste the Code in index.php in your Website and Change the YouTube Video ID.
+Just copy and paste the Code from index.php in your Website and Change the YouTube Video ID.

 The YouTube MP3 API has no Limit and comes without any Ads.